alanng10/class-lang/Docue/Article/Sande/a.md

 1 derived class is ArrayIntTypeName.
 ArrayIntTypeName represents value array of IntType name.
-ArrayIntTypeName has syntax that starts with "value" index word, followed by Kind of class IntKind, followed by limit brace right open token, followed by Value, followed by limit brace right close token.
+ArrayIntTypeName has syntax that starts with "value" index word, followed by Kind of class IntKind, followed by limit brace right open token, followed by Count of class IntValue, followed by limit brace right close token.
-Value can be either IntValue, IntHexValue, IntSignValue or IntHexSignValue.
 The IntType is the int type of Kind.
 Var that is declared with ArrayIntTypeName is allocated space for the array of int anys with the IntType.
 The var holds ref value that is memory index of the allocated array.